AllenNeuralDynamics/aind-data-schema/docs/source/session.rst

 A: We are working with scientific teams to create metadata mappers to ingest this metadata using both acquisition
     software and SLIMS.
 Until this is fully functional, these files must be created manually.

+Q: How do I know if my mouse platform is "active"?
+A: There are experiments in which the mouse platform is actively controlled by the stimulus/behavior software - i.e.
+    the resistance of the wheel is adjusted based on the subjects activity.
+This is an "active" mouse platform.
+Most platforms we use are not active.

+Q: How do I use the Calibration field?
+A: This is to track any device calibrations that are performed, such as gamma correction for monitors, reward valve
+    delivery calibration, laser power calibration, etc. For calibrations that are done less frequently (e.g. gamma correction) this can be documented in the Rig schema.
+For calibrations that are done frequently, they can do documented in the Session schema.
+Both places use the same class.
+This class identifies which device is calibrated (using the device's name), a description of the calibration (e.g. "Laser power calibration"), and then an input dictionary and an output dictionary.
+You can use this as makes most sense for your needs, but we envision the input dictionary having input values (say laser power percentage settings) and the output dictionary having output values (say the measured wattage out of the laser).
+You define the key and provide a list of the values.
+We recommed that you use the same dictionary structures when you do the same calibrations (when possible).